-About Me & My Work
+About Me : My Experience

 Every person is different and I am open to hearing from you.
 Some of my specific areas of interest are below.
+If you are experiencing anxiety, depression or simply want somebody to talk to please get in touch.

 Trees in foreground partially obscure a church tower and spire and there is a grey sky